Mercedes-Benz Vito

 The Mercedes-Benz Vito is a mid-sized light commercial vehicle (LCV) produced by Mercedes-Benz, available as a panel van, chassis cab, or multi-purpose vehicle (MPV), carrying cargo or up to eight passengers.
 In the Mercedes-Benz van lineup, it is positioned between the larger Sprinter and the smaller Citan.

-The Vito refers to the cargo van variant for commercial use; when passenger accommodations are substituted for part or all of the load area, it is known as the V-Class or Viano.
-The V-Class/Viano is a large MPV.
+The Vito refers to the cargo van variant for commercial use; when passenger accommodations are substituted for part or all of the load area, it is known as the Vito Traveliner, V-Class or Viano.
+The Traveliner/V-Class/Viano is a large MPV.

 The first generation went on sale in 1996.
 The second generation was introduced in 2004, and the vehicle received the new Viano name.
 In 2010, the vehicle was facelifted with revised front and rear bumpers and lights.
 The interior was also improved with upgraded materials and new technology.
 The third generation was launched in 2014 and returned to being called V-Class.

 The Vito/Viano is available in both rear- and four-wheel-drive configurations and comes in three lengths, two wheelbases and a choice of four petrol and diesel engines (as well as two specialist tuned models) coupled to either a six-speed manual or five-speed TouchShift automatic transmission.

-First generation (W 638; 1996)
+First generation (W638; 1996)

 The first generation Mercedes-Benz Vito was produced between 1996 and 2003.
 It is powered either by a diesel engine with up to 120 bhp or a gasoline engine with up to 140 bhp and a front-wheel drive drivetrain.
 The range of gasoline engines consists of two old units from Mercedes (113 and 114) and a Volkswagen 2.8 VR6 engine, designated as the M104.900.
 When it comes to diesel engines, old 2.3 with and without turbo and also modern CDI 2.2 engines are available.

-This body design was also sold as the V-Klasse in more luxurious and expensive version (V-Klasse was replaced with the Viano-name for the second generation of Vito).
-The Viano also included less van like features to the Vito such as only two seats in the front and a larger and more spacious seating capacity.
-At first many Vito drivers who wanted a spacious, small van opted for the Vito microbus which was extremely similar to the Viano, apart from its more van like and less luxurious features.
-The Viano was however a good, more car like option to the Vito microbus.
-It was designed by Michael Mauer from 1989 to 1991, when the final design was chosen and patented in February 1993, competing with the Citroën Jumpy, Peugeot Expert, Volkswagen Transporter, Fiat Scudo, Ford Transit, Hyundai H-1, Opel Vivaro, Renault Trafic, Toyota Hiace, and the ГАЗ Соболь.
+This body design was also sold as the V-Klasse in a more luxurious and expensive version (V-Klasse was replaced with the Viano name for the second generation of Vito).
+The Viano also included less van-like features to the Vito such as only two seats in the front and a larger and more spacious seating capacity.
+At first, many Vito drivers who wanted a spacious, small van opted for the Vito microbus which was extremely similar to the Viano, apart from its more van-like and less luxurious features.
+The Viano was however a good, more car-like option to the Vito microbus.
+It was designed by Michael Mauer from 1989 to 1991, when the final design was chosen and patented in February 1993, competing with the Citroën Jumpy, Peugeot Expert, Volkswagen Transporter, Fiat Scudo, Ford Transit, Hyundai H-1, Opel Vivaro, Renault Trafic, Toyota Hiace, and the GAZ Sobol.